 In the early days, often the most valuable part of your business is the idea.
 Australia similarly operates under a first-to-file system, meaning that legal rights attach to whoever registers their intellectual property first.
 As a result, it is vital that you Trademark your name and logo early on.
 Doing this will also prevent you from accidentally infringing on someone else’s trademark.
 If this happens, you may find yourself defending a legal action against your business.
 If you’re yet to file these, you can also protect your intellectual property by having investors and employees sign NDA’s (Non-Disclosure Agreements) and Confidentiality Agreements.

-Investors employ a number of approaches to protect governance, liquidation privileges and preferences in financing structure.
+Investors employ a number of approaches to protect governance, liquidation privileges, and preferences in financing structures.
 Business owners generally enter the negotiations without the intricacies each investor will take advantage of.
 Seeking appropriate legal advice to take you through these terms is a necessity, as a lawyer will be able to explain to you what can and can’t be pushed back on.
 You also need to be mindful of how dilution will occur in the event of a venture-funded deal at a later date.

 3. Not having a clear focus

 Develop an initial business focus that you can articulate naturally.
 You and your team should be aligned in answering what you do, who you do it for and what your unique advantage is.
 When you start a business, it can be tempting to want to offer everything from the get go.
 However, businesses which do this risk losing sight of their business’s north star and spreading themselves too thin.
 Expanding your products and services should come at a time when your business is already established and on solid ground.
 One key way you can ensure you stay on track is by drafting a comprehensive business plan.
 Having clear goals when running your business will give you a clear target to work towards and unite your team.